Menu:

-What is PATH?
+What was PATH?

-The project’s recently raised estimated cost of now $2.1 billion has a return on equity to Allegheny Energy and American Electric Power of 14.3% guaranteed by FERC.
+The project’s estimated capital cost of $2.1 billion has a return on equity to Allegheny Energy and American Electric Power of 14.3% guaranteed by FERC.
 Cost to construct these lines will be borne by electric customers in the thirteen-state PJM region, which includes West Virginia, Virginia and Maryland.
 With construction costs coming out of consumers’ pockets (including yours), the electric companies can’t lose and will make a huge profit selling cheap, coal-fired electricity to eastern cities.

 Environmental Effects: